 How To Store

-These mini sugar free lime cheesecakes are so simple to make even if you've never made cheesecake before, because there's no oven and no gelatin!
-I love making them on a Saturday morning when I'm having guests over for Saturday night dinner.
+These cute cheesecake jars are so simple to make even if you've never made cheesecake before, because there's no oven and no gelatin!
+Making cheesecake doesn't get any easier than this and this is a perfect sugar free dessert recipe for Christmas gatherings and dinner parties.

 More Sugar Free Cheesecakes